-This course introduces students to the research and development literature on Authentic and Productive forms of curriculum.
+This course introduces students to the research and development literature on Educative forms of curriculum.
 In particular, the course will outline major curricular practices that have been identified in recent research as contributing to greater and more equitable student learning outcomes.
-As part of this course, students will be introduced to recent developments in how curriculum is understood and practised and an analysis of the relationship between authentic curriculum and current state-based curriculum developments.
-In addition, the course will engage students in direct experiences of analysing their own and others' curriculum practices using these concepts.
+As part of this course, students will be introduced to recent developments in how curriculum is understood and practised and an analysis of the relationship between educative curriculum and current state-based curriculum developments.
+In addition, the course will engage students in direct experiences to build their capability as instructional leaders to plan and deliver professional curriculum development and practices using these concepts.

-A detailed analysis of Authentic and Productive curriculum models and their relationship to improved student learning outcomes.
+- A detailed analysis of Educative curriculum models and their relationship to improved student learning outcomes.

-A focus on the role of Intellectual Quality and Relevance in improving student learning.
+- A focus on the role of instructional leaders in improving curriculum design to enhance student learning.

-An introduction to and application of the development of curricula that promote intellectual quality and relevance.
+- An introduction to and application of professional development plans to improve curricula in classrooms and schools.

 - The connection of educative curriculum, pedagogy, and assessment in promoting student learning.

 Online 2 hour(s) per Week for Full Term